 Based upon the success of its current AWS feature stack, ionatec is now expanding its infrastructure services.
 Hess notes, “We are starting to use Amazon CloudWatch, Auto Scaling, and Elastic Load Balancing to actually implement automated elasticity.
 We are also performing some experiments using Amazon CloudFront to manage content distribution.”

 As ionatec develops new systems, it plans to integrate Amazon Simple Queue Service (Amazon SQS), Amazon Simple Notification Service (Amazon SNS), and Amazon Simple Email Service (Amazon SES).
-The company will also be evaluating Amazon CloudFormation for creating and managing complete AWS environments.
+The company will also be evaluating AWS CloudFormation for creating and managing complete AWS environments.

 “I believe cloud computing is very useful for startups in general.
 Paying only for the amount of resources we use, and for the amount of time we use, is great and lets us save money that can be allocated into the development team.
 With AWS, specifically, the reliability, scalability, and available resources make the use of cloud computing simple, while at the same time enabling the development of both complex and simple systems,” says Hess.